YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 * -NOONLINE specifies that the database should be frozen during MUPIP INTEG.

-* By default, MUPIP INTEG is online except for databases containing V4 blocks for which the default is -NOONLINE.
-Note that databases containing V4 blocks should exist only in databases that are in the process of being migrated from V4 to V5; please complete your migration to the V5 format before using MUPIP INTEG -ONLINE.
+* By default, MUPIP INTEG is online.

 * Since MUPIP INTEG -ONLINE does not freeze database updates, it cannot safely correct errors in the "blocks to upgrade" and "free blocks" fields in the file header, while MUPIP INTEG -NOONLINE can correct these fields.

 * As it checks each database file, MUPIP INTEG -ONLINE creates a sparse file of the same size as the database.
 As each YottaDB process updates the database, it places a copy of the old block in the sparse file before updating the database.
 For any database blocks with a newer transaction number than the start of the INTEG, MUPIP uses the copy in the sparse file.
-Thus, analogous with MUPIP BACKUP -ONLINE, INTEG reports on the state of the database as of when it starts, not as of when it completes.
+Thus, analogous with MUPIP BACKUP -ONLINE, INTEG reports on the state of the database as of when it starts, not when it completes.
 Note: a command such as ls -l command shows sparse files at their full size, but does not show actual disk usage.
 Use a command such as du -sh to see actual disk usage.

 * The environment variable gtm_snaptmpdir can be used to indicate a directory where MUPIP should place the snapshot files (used by MUPIP INTEG -ONLINE).
 If gtm_snaptmpdir does not exist, INTEG uses the location specified by gtm_baktmpdir and if neither of those environment variables is defined, INTEG places the snapshot files in the current directory at the time you issue the INTEG command.
-MUPIP and YottaDB processes automatically cleans up these temporary snapshot files under a wide variety of conditions.
+MUPIP and YottaDB processes automatically clean up these temporary snapshot files under a wide variety of conditions.

 * Temporary directory security settings must allow write access by the MUPIP process and by all processes updating the database.
 MUPIP creates the temporary file with the same access as the database file so processes updating the database can write to the temporary file.
 If the database is encrypted, the updating processes write encrypted blocks to the snapshot file and the MUPIP INTEG process must start with access to appropriate key information as it does even -NOONLINE.

-*  MUPIP INTEG -NOONLINE [-FAST] {-REGION|-FILE} clears the KILLs in progress and Abandoned Kills flags if the run includes the entire database and there are no incorrectly marked busy blocks.
+*  MUPIP INTEG -NOONLINE [-FAST] {-REGION|-FILE} clears the KILLs in progress and the Abandoned Kills flags if the run includes the entire database and there are no incorrectly marked busy blocks.

 * Only one online integ can be active per database region.
 If an online integ is already active, a subsequent one issues an error and immediately terminates.
 If an online integ does not successfully complete, YottaDB cleans it up in one of the following ways: